hossfard/aws-swebsite-cfn/README.md

 admin@<example.com>
 ```

-The domain *must* be confirmed for the `cloudformation` stack
+The domain *must* be confirmed for the `cloudformation` stack creation
-creation to reach completion.
-Otherwise, if ignored for too
+to reach completion.
+Otherwise, if ignored for too long, the stack
-long, the stack creation will timeout, fail, and delete the
+creation will timeout, fail, rollback, and delete the certificate.
-certificate.

 Alternatively, if you can't get access to those email addresses, set
 to `DNS` and enter the required DNS records for your domain and